lammps/lammps/doc/src/pair_lj_cut_sphere.rst

    pairs that do not interact.
 However, if your system is highly polydisperse (ratio > 2.0), the neighbor list build and force computations may be inefficient.
-There are two ways to try and speed up the computations.
+There are two ways to try and speed up the simulations.

-   The first is to assign multiple atom types so that atoms of each type are similar in size.
-E.g. if particle diameters range from 1 to 5 use 4 atom types, ensuring atoms of type 1 have diameters from 1.0-2.0, type 2 from 2.0-3.0, etc.
+   The first is to assign atoms to different atom types so that atoms of each type are similar in size.
+E.g. if particle diameters range from 1 to 5 use 4 atom types, ensuring atoms of type 1 have diameters from 1.0-2.0, type 2 from 2.0-3.0, etc.  This will reduce the number of non-interacting pairs in the neighbor lists and thus reduce the time spent on computing pairwise interactions.

-   The second is to try the :doc:`neighbor multi <neighbor>` command which uses a different algorithm for buliding neighbor lists.
-This will also require that you assign multiple atom types as in the preceeding paragraph.
+   The second is to use the :doc:`neighbor multi <neighbor>` command which enabled a different algorithm for building neighbor lists.
+This will also require that you assign multiple atom types according to diameters, but will in addition use a more efficient size-dependent strategy to construct the neighbor lists and thus reduce the time spent on building neighbor lists.

    Here are example input script commands using both ideas for a highly polydisperse system: